 Inquest to open into man's death in Finsbury Park incident

-An inquest into the death of a 51-year-old man during the Finsbury Park terror attack will be held on Thursday.
+An inquest will be opened later into the death of a grandfather who died at the scene of the Finsbury Park terror attack.

-Makram Ali, from Haringey, died of multiple injuries after a van crashed into a group near a mosque in north London.
+Makram Ali, 51, from Haringey, died of multiple injuries after a van crashed into a group of people near a mosque in north London.

-The inquest is scheduled to be opened at St Pancras Coroner's Court on Thursday.
+An inquest into his death is due to be opened at St Pancras Coroner's Court on Thursday.

 Darren Osborne has appeared in court accused of murder and attempted murder over the incident.